-Even if you cannot trace yourself to one of your ancestors who left Croatia, not all is lost.
+Even if you cannot trace yourself to one of your ancestors who left Croatia to live in another country, not all is lost.

-Article 16 of the law is much wider in scope, and can still help you.
+Article 16 of the law is much broader in scope and can still help you.

 Under it, it’s enough for your ancestor to be “ethnically” Croatian, regardless of their place of birth.
 And there are multiple ways of proving that your ancestor was of Croatian ethnicity.

 Join Sovereign Confidential today to learn more about the various ways in which you can prove your Croatian heritage — and discover yet another relatively unknown way of becoming Croatian on the basis of cultural connection to the country.

 Similar to many other countries, Croatian citizenship by descent can be acquired after you prove you are eligible for it.
 That means it’s your responsibility to collect all the documents that confirm your ancestor’s affiliation with the country and their Croatian nationality.

 It is best to do this work before you start the application process.
 If you don’t have enough proof to support your application, you may be setting yourself up for a time-consuming process that will result in rejection.